 Similar in style to the Stepcraft 2, the 5AXISMAKER features a moving gantry with interchangeable tool heads — the one key difference being that an additional pivoting robot is added to the end of the Y-axis arm, allowing the tool head to achieve a high degree of freedom.
 This translates to radical jobs like three-dimensionally curved 3D printing, and advanced CNC carving of materials.

-Out of the box, the 5AXISMAKER comes with CNC milling and 3D printing tool heads — the latter with 0.6mm nozzle — but the special tool mounts are available by request.
-A touch probe tool head is also available.
+Out of the box, the 5AXISMAKER comes with CNC milling and 3D printing tool heads — the latter with 0.6mm nozzle — but additional tool mounts are available by request.
+You can also order a touch probe tool head.

 Coming in two generous sizes, the smallest of which has a working volume of 400 x 400 x 400mm, the 5AXISMAKER is a serious machine for exacting projects.
 At the time of writing, the 5AXISWORKS is engaged in the DiCoMI research project of the EU.